Autumn Never Dies: Production

 On 17 August 2015, a Kickstarter campaign was launched to raise funds for the production.
 The campaign successfully raised £1,505 from 44 backers including former Gamesmaster host Dominik Diamond.

 Release and reception

 The film was released on 21 March 2020 to mark World Puppetry Day.
 Autumn Never Dies received highly positive reviews from critics.
 In the United Kingdom, Jolly Moel of ScreenCritix said:

 "Autumn Never Dies would perfectly fit into a TV sitcom format and if Quick and his team can write a 6 part series around the lives of two sock puppets and their human counterparts then send it to a few of the independent cable channels he might just have a genuine cult hit on his hands."

 In the United States, Indyred wrote:

 "Autumn Never Dies" would be the perfect contender for a regular series.
 I know I'd watch it.
 Chris Quick, Andy S McEwan, and the entire cast and crew have put together a winner here for sure."

+At the 2021 edition of the Romford Film Festival in London, the film received commendation from the organisers with the festival director, Spencer Hawken, saying:"

+"I have not laughed so much in such a long time.
+This is a really really ridiculously funny film."